What is a green card | Who can apply | How to apply | Interview |

 - You must bring your own interpreter if you need one and complete Form G-1256.
 Your interpreter must be at least 18, speak your language and English fluently, and not be involved in your case.

-You can file a petition to remove conditions on your 2-year green card 90 days before it expires.
+You can file a petition to remove conditions on your 2-year Green Card 90 days before it expires.

-- If you have a family-based green card, file Form I-751.
+- If you have a family-based Green Card, file Form I-751.
 You will have to prove that you married in good faith, meaning that your marriage is genuine.

-- If you have a work-based green card, file Form I-829.
+- If you have a work-based Green Card, file Form I-829.
 You will have to prove that you invested or are investing $1,050,000 in a new business and 10 full-time jobs.

-- If you file either of these forms, your green card will continue to be valid for 48 months beyond the card’s expiration date.
+- If you file either of these forms, your Green Card will continue to be valid for 48 months beyond the card’s expiration date.

 You should renew your card six months before it expires.
 If your card has been lost, stolen, or damaged, you can replace your card.